Green-Software-Foundation/eval_sci_of_foundation_models/README.md

 The Power_Profiling folder contains the source code of power profiling tools - new code will be released to this folder once tested

-The Experiments floder contains all experiments and results.

 The Report folder contains the proposal with project progress update.
-We will also release the technical report later.
+We will also release the experimental results and technical report here.